Jump to content

 A counterpoint to the Great Replacement Theory

 [This post was initially published as 'A little conspiracy theory of mine' on Oct 25 2016.
-I've now retitled it and linked some of the text with the notion of the Great Replacement Theory.]
-Summary Britain, after the Second World War ostensibly recruited workers from various developing countries in order to fill skill shortages.
-However, around the same time, there was a concerted effort by Australia to recruit working-class Britons.
-A possible explanation to this anomalous situation i
+I've now retitled it and linked some of the text with the notion of the Great Replacement Theory.
+On 2nd June 2025 the AI generated image above was added] Summary Britain, after the Second World War ostensibly recruited workers from various developing countries in order to fill skill shortages.
+However, around the same time, there was a concerted effort by Australia to recruit working-class Brito

 Whichever option you choose - you lose